 #1: State Your Intention to Leave

-Your resignation letter should start by informing your employer that you intend to leave.
+Inform your employer that you intend to leave in the first paragraph of your letter of resignation.
 In this section, you should clearly state your position title, as well as the name of the company that employs you.

 In addition, you should state the last day that you will attend work.
 The date you specify should be at least two weeks after you have submitted your resignation letter.